Q: What's the difference between "Standard" and "PRO" exhaust that's offered on some models?

 A: The stainless steel systems have a brushed finish.
 Over time they will turn yellow and may become stained.
 The color can be lightened and most stains removed by scrubbing the tubes with a Scotchbrite® pad and WD-40®.
 The titanium systems will change various colors due to variations in temperature and they can also be cleaned with the Scotchbrite pad.
 Aluminum mufflers can be polished with any popular aluminum polish such as Simichrome, Blue Magic or Mothers.
 Carbon mufflers can be cleaned with a plastic polish like Plexus or Meguires.
 The end caps on the oval mufflers can be polished with aluminum polish.

-A: The simple answer is no. Muzzy exhaust systems are designed for high performance applications and are for closed-course competition use only.
+A: No. Muzzy exhaust systems are designed for high performance applications and are sold for closed-course racing competition use only.

 & © 2000-2012 Muzzys Performance